How to Dehydrate Apricots

 And that’s all there is to it!
 Now you know how to make apricot jam at home.
 Give it a try the next time you have some extra apricots on hand - or get busy dehydrating apricots for long-term storage!

-And to burn off all those calories, a quick dip or two, or three, in the blue waters of the Mediterranean was all it took to keep our waistlines in check.
+And to work off all those sweet treats?
+A few quick dips in the sparkling blue waters of the Mediterranean kept our waistlines — and our smiles — in check.

 If you love the taste of fresh apricots, you may be wondering where the best place is to grow them.
 While apricots can technically be grown in any region with a warm climate, there are some areas that are better suited for growing this delicious fruit.